 - Supplemental Security Income (SSI).

 According to a study conducted by the SSA, as many as 25% of workers in the United States will become disabled during their lifetime.
 But obtaining Social Security benefits can be tricky.
-So if you or a loved one becomes disabled, it is in your best interest to seek guidance from an SSI attorney.
+So if you or a loved one becomes disabled, it is in your best interest to seek guidance from a Florida SSI attorney.

 Definition of Social Security Disability

 The Social Security Act defines a person as “disabled” if they have a medically determinable physical or mental impairment that renders them unable to partake in substantial gainful employment activity.
 To qualify, the impairment must be expected to last for a continuous period of at least 12 months or result in death.